Tropical Storm Barry (2013): Eastern Mexico

 As Tropical Depression Two emerged into the Bay of Campeche on June 18, the Government of Mexico issued a tropical storm watch for coastal areas between Punta El Lagarto and Barra Da Nautla.
 The watch was upgraded to a tropical storm warning early on June 19.
 Following the storm's intensification that day, the warning was expanded northward to Tuxpan.
 Officials dispatched 34,250 workers to set up refugee camps throughout the state.
 Across Veracruz, approximately 2,000 people sought refuge in shelters.
+Classes were cancelled across more than 2,890 schools.

 Heavy rains in Veracruz, peaking at 14.6 in in Misantla, brought more than a dozen rivers to critical levels and triggered flash floods that killed two people.
+A 48-year-old man drowned while riding a horse after he was swept away by an overflowing river.
 As a precautionary measure, officials urged 4,000 residents along La Antigua River to evacuate.
 Several landslides occurred in the states of Guerrero and Puebla.
-Two people were swept away by a river in Oaxaca.
-The storm damaged 382 homes, 19 schools, and four health centers.
+In Oaxaca, a woman and her child drowned after their van was swept away by an overflowing river.
+In Veracruz, significant damage was reported across eight municipalities.
+Three people were injured and more than 1,200 residents were evacuated from flooded areas.
+At least twelve sections of a highway were damaged.
+At least sixteen communities and 400 residents were left isolated after flooding damaged roads.
+Severe weather downed a tree, destroying a bus stop shelter.
+More than 20,000 homes, 106 neighborhoods, 494 communities, 40 towns, 19 schools, and four health centers suffered flood damage.
 Total damage in Veracruz was estimated to be Mex$4.53 billion (US$355 million).
+At least 2,500 people were displaced.
+At least 50 patients were evacuated after several hospitals were flooded.
+In the aftermath of the storm, a state of emergency was declared across 109 municipalities.